JackRowntree/BreatheTG/README.md

 * This starts data ingestion /stream creation, and runs telegram bot
 * `docker attach tgbot` to see telegram bot output
 * `docker exec -it <container> bash` to open a shell in a given container and debug
+*  To test ksql queries, run `docker exec -it ksqldb-cli bash`, then `ksql http://ksqldb:8088`
 ## Notes
 * get aws creds as terraform at some point